Vyral/base-template/_drafts/dont-talk-of-rising-interest-rates-stop-you-from-buying.md

 {% include youtube.html %}

-Don’t let all this talk about rising interest rates scare you.
-Rates are still historically low and there are plenty of great opportunities out there for homebuyers.
+<center>Don’t let all this talk about rising interest rates scare you.
+Rates are still historically low and there are plenty of great opportunities out there for homebuyers.</center>

 Did you know that when we bought our first home, our interest rate was astronomical compared to today’s rates?